 Additionally, Chase is one of the strictest issuers when it comes to the number of accounts you can have open – holding new applicants to the 5/24 rule.
 This rule means if you have opened five or more credit cards with any issuer in the last 24 months, it is likely you won’t be approved for the card.

 Not a great travel companion

-While you’ll be able to earn big when you book travel through Chase Ultimate Rewards with this card, using it for purchases while at your international destination may not be the most cost effective.
+While you’ll be able to earn big when you book travel through Chase Travel with this card, using it for purchases while at your international destination may not be the most cost effective.
 The Chase Freedom Unlimited charges a 3 percent foreign transaction fee, so every charge you make overseas will have this 3 percent fee added.
 This kind of fee can prove expensive in the long run, so be sure you have other cards you can use for purchases on your trip that don’t add this extra cost.